ladislas/homebrew-greetings/README.md

 1. add Azure Pipelines for you repository - [Create your first pipeline](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline)
 1. copy [`azure-pipelines.yml`](https://github.com/ladislas/homebrew-greetings/blob/master/azure-pipelines.yml) and [`.azure-ci`](https://github.com/ladislas/homebrew-greetings/tree/master/.azure-ci) directory to the root of your project
 1. `git commit && git push` the changes
+1. Create a new branch, `brew bump-revision` your formulae and create a PR

 Then keep reading to customize your `azure-pipelines.yml` file.